dinoDanic/onid-task-manager/README.md

 **onid** is a task manager web app made with **React, Firebase, React Beautiful DND, Redux and React Router**.

+Leave a ⭐ to keep me motivating :)

 ## Features

 - Google sign-in